 Confirm the parameters in the SFTP Settings panel.
-For RSL file retrieval from MSS-E/HE/XE and UBT-NIM nodes the host key fingerprint must be ED25519, and for CoreEvo nodes it must be ECDSA.
+For RSL file retrieval from MSS-E/HE/XE and UBT-NIM nodes the host key fingerprint must be ED25519, for CoreEvo nodes it must be ECDSA, and for UBT-SA nodes it must be RSA.